ETG Calculator - Know Your Detection Window

 Instant estimation (No data saved)

-*This is an estimation only.
+*Educational estimate only.
 Individual results vary.
-Not legal or medical advice.
+Not medical, legal, or testing-decision advice.

-Let's say you had 4 drinks last night and your test is in 24 hours.
-You're wondering: will I be okay?
-Enter your info above, and the calculator will show your estimated risk level — plus how many more hours you might need to wait to reach the low-risk zone.
+Let's say you had 4 drinks last night and want to understand a possible ETG urine testing window.
+Enter your info above, and the calculator will show an estimated ETG level plus how it compares with common cutoffs.

 Remember: this gives you an estimate, not a guarantee.
-When in doubt, waiting longer is always the safer choice.
+A testing program, lab, healthcare provider, or legal professional is the right source for case-specific guidance.

 Built for accuracy, transparency, and your privacy.